impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 We create a variable named `RBENV_VERSION` and set it equal to the first argument passed to `rbenv local`.
 If that argument was `--unset`, then we delete the file named `.ruby-version` if it exists.

 Otherwise, if the argument was any other value, then we pass that value to the program `rbenv-version-file-write`.
 Based on a quick experiment, that program appears to check whether the argument it receives is equal to a version number for an installed version of Ruby.
-If it’s not, an error is returned:
+If it's not, an error is returned:

 ```
 $ rbenv local foobarbaz